Dr. George Kenworthy, M.Div., D.Min. – CEO, Founder, & President

 Dr. Russell M. Berg, D. Min. – Director of Pastoral Training and Church Development

 As the Director of Pastoral Training and Church Development at Hope for the Hurting Home, he is devoted to spreading a contagious passion to help the church change the culture of divorce in America, one marriage at a time.
-He has worked with over 130 couples at risk of divorce and trains pastors, counselors, therapists, and marriage mentors in a new divorce intervention called Faith Based Discernment Counseling.
+He has worked with over 250 couples at risk for divorce.
+He also trains pastors, counselors, therapists, and marriage mentors in a new divorce intervention called Faith Based Discernment Counseling.
 Russ serves on the advisory board of the University of Northwestern – St. Paul’s School of Nursing and the board of directors of the Minnesota Association of Christian Counselors.
 He has also been on KTIS Radio.

 D-Min., Marriage and Family Ministry – Bethel Seminary